hashincludeim/Blockchain-based-Carbon-Credit-Trading-Platoform/README.md

 <img width="800" alt="image" src="https://github.com/hashincludeim/Blockchain-based-Carbon-Credit-Trading-Platoform/assets/58355962/72e72b75-f2a7-416a-b474-1f515c5d5c97">

-Pricing Mechanism and Economic Incentives
-a.
-Tokenomics and Economic Model of the Platform
+# Tokenomics and Economic Model of the Platform

 The tokenization of carbon credits involves representing the information and utility of a physical carbon credit on a blockchain as a token (Khodai, 2022).
 Broadly speaking, there are two tokenization methods: bridging and native tokenization.
 ●	Bridging, which can be subclassified into custodial and non-custodial, requires that physical carbon credits are issued first, and then transferred onto a blockchain by a bridging process.
 a.
 Custodial bridging requires a centralised third party, such as a verifier or issuer, to bridge all tokens for all participants.
 This is heavily dependent on platform participants conferring a great degree of trust in the centralised party.
 b.
 Non-custodial means that each individual user bridges their own physical credits into tokens.
 This is a more decentralised method and doesn’t rely on network participants putting their trust in a centralised entity.
 ●	Native tokenization is whereby the tokens are issued directly onto the blockchain, without physical credits having been issued beforehand.
 Each tokenization method has its own benefits and drawbacks, but our platform, CarbonXChange, will use native tokenization because it doesn’t require participants to confer their trust to a centralised third party.
 Furthermore, all information would be stored in a single source of truth within which information cannot be changed or destroyed, only updated.
 However, it must be considered that native tokenization means that no physical credits are issued, and thus it may decrease the pool of willing participants, especially those who have reservations about the safety of blockchain.

-b.
-Pricing for Carbon Credit Tokens and Trading Fees There are three ways of pricing a token at ICO (Frankenfield, 2022):
+# Pricing for Carbon Credit Tokens and Trading Fees

+There are three ways of pricing a token at ICO:
 ●	Static supply and price – This entails that both the supply of tokens and the price per token are predefined.
 ●	Static supply and dynamic price – This is whereby there is a predefined supply of tokens, but that the price per token is calculated by dividing the number of tokens being issued by the total pool of funds raised at ICO.
 ●	Dynamic supply and static price – This means that the price per token is predefined, but that the number of tokens issued is determined by the amount of funding received.